 The threat vector incorporates a theft or loss of equipment used by the company, such as a smartphone or laptop.
 This may lead to malware and phishing attacks.
 A reliable cyber incident response plan for phishing attacks can prevent financial and reputational loss.

-Cyber pests send a suspicious email to employees and management.
+In an email attack, cyber attackers send suspicious emails to employees and management.
 The email contains a misleading message and/or malicious attachment that can inject malware into corporate systems and networks.
 Email attacks can also be a subset of phishing attacks.

 A web attack is executed from a web-based application or website.
-A well-defined web incident response plan is an invaluable asset to your company.
-CYREBRO’s cloud-based SOC platform integrates with any standard-based proxy appliance or web gateway to offer high-performance web security.
+Having a flexible SOC that can integrate with any standard-based proxy appliance or web gateway can offer high-performance web security.

 Distributed Denial of Service Attack

 Since DDoS attacks prevent continuous delivery of critical services by opening the floodgates of unwanted traffic, a DDoS incident response strategy is vital to ensure business continuity and reliable, consistent services.

 An advanced persistent threat describes an attack campaign in which an intruder created an illicit, long-term presence on a network in order to mine sensitive data.

 Many incident response vendors offer incident response and security operations.
 An effective incident response methodology, also known as incident response lifecycle, involves multiple stages and each step is carried out in a sequence.

 Preparation comes into play to develop an incident response mechanism within the enterprise and to install a minimum security baseline in the corporate network and IT infrastructure.
 The security product and services are reviewed prior to installation.
 Social engineering activities are performed on systems, networks, and applications running on them.
 This should be a part of the incident response strategy.